Flat Feet in Children

 Ball Marching

-With child seated on therapy ball and balance pad under feet, encourage alternating marching movement.
+Seated on therapy ball and balance pad under feet, encourage alternating marching movement.
 This assists with lower body disassociation, while promoting lower body and trunk engagement.

 Cone Kicks